Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 Where a department is a 'cost centre' not a 'profit-centre' - providing products or services internally to other departments rather than externally to customers - then the language and planning elements may alter, but the principles remain the same.

-Also, these principles and methods apply to very large complex multinational organizations, which tend to entail more and different costs, fixed overheads, revenues, and consequently larger planning formats; more and bigger spreadsheets, more lines and columns on each, more attention and people working on the numbers, more accountants, and typically - especially at middle-management level and above - more emphasis on cashflow and the balance sheet, alongside basic 'profit and loss' planning.
+Also, these principles and methods apply to very large complex multinational organisations, which tend to entail more and different costs, fixed overheads, revenues, and consequently larger planning formats; more and bigger spreadsheets, more lines and columns on each, more attention and people working on the numbers, more accountants, and typically - especially at middle-management level and above - more emphasis on cashflow and the balance sheet, alongside basic 'profit and loss' planning.

 'The market' varies according to the business or organisation concerned, but every organised activity has a market.
 Knowing the market enables you to assess and value and plan how to engage with it.
 A common failing of business planning or operational planning outside of the 'business' world, is to plan in isolation, looking inward, when ideas can seem very positive and reliable because there's no context and nothing to compare.
 Hence research is critical.
 And this applies to any type of organisation - not just to businesses.
 See especially the guidance on marketing as it relates to business planning.
 Planning very much concerns processes.
 The principles of marketing will explain additionally how to put meaning and values into what you plan.